Research-Based

 What is Gut Health?

-Gut health is an all-encompassing term used for anything that supports the variety of healthy microorganisms found within our lower intestines, collectively known as our gut microbiome.
-These microorganisms range from bacteria, viruses, fungi, and more, and play an essential role in many body functions necessary for human survival.
+Gut health encompasses everything that supports the diverse array of healthy microorganisms residing in our lower intestines, collectively known as our gut microbiome.
+These microorganisms include bacteria, viruses, fungi, and other species that play essential roles in numerous bodily functions critical for human survival.

 gut health

-Recent research has suggested a strong link between the human microbiome and a variety of aspects of human health, including its relationship with digestion, immunity, heart health, brain health, blood sugar management, weight, and more.
-Although further research on these topics is still underway and the exact mechanisms are not well known, this information has changed the nutrition game.
+Recent research has revealed strong connections between the human microbiome and various aspects of health, including digestion, immunity, cardiovascular function, brain health, blood sugar regulation, weight management, and more.
+While ongoing research continues to explore these relationships and their underlying mechanisms, this knowledge has revolutionized the nutrition landscape.

 Bone Broth and Health Benefits

-Animal bones, like human bones, are rich in essential minerals for bone health, such as calcium, magnesium, phosphorous, and potassium.
-The connective tissue present in animal bones is also a good source of glucosamine and chondroitin, known for their support in joint health.
+Animal bones, like human bones, contain essential minerals for bone health, including calcium, magnesium, phosphorous, and potassium.
+The connective tissue provides glucosamine and chondroitin, compounds recognized for supporting joint health.

 Bone Broth for Gut Health